darkrenaissance/darkfi/README.md

 and sending a patch.

-To build the necessary binaries, we can just clone the repo, and use the provided Makefile to build the project.
-This will download the trusted setup params, and compile the source code.
+To build the necessary binaries, we can just clone the repo, and use the provided Makefile to build the project:

 ```shell
 % git clone https://github.com/darkrenaissance/darkfi